jamesbattersby/vscode-loginterleaver/README.md

 ### Notes on regular expressions

 The `timestampRegex` is a space seperated list of expressions.
 All expressions must have exactly one match group, this is expected to be the timestamp.
-If your timestamps have some prefix, use a non-capturing group `(?:abc)`.
+If your timestamps have some prefix, use a non-capturing group.
+For example: `(?:abc)`.

 The default regex should be able to extract an ISO formatted timestamp.
 So, all of the following should work by default: